 Division Representative E-mail

-Co-Chair Lindsay Kelderhouse lkelderh@purdue.edu

-Co-Chair Matthew Pilarz mpilarz@purdue.edu

-Analytical Benjamin Owen bcowen@purdue.edu

-Biological Charity Wayua cwayua@purdue.edu
+Co-Chair Zachary Davis zsdavis@purdue.edu

+Co-Chair Ellen Matson matson@purdue.edu

+Analytical Christine Fisher fisher59@purdue.edu

+Biological Kelsey Bohn kbohn@purdue.edu

-Chemical Education Kim Kingery kkingery@purdue.edu
+Chemical Education Taylor Owings towings@purdue.edu

-Inorganic Julia Savchenko isavchen@purdue.edu

-Organic Vikas Sikervar vsikerva@purdue.edu

-Physical Frank Emmert femmert@purdue.edu
+Inorganic Scott Hicks hicks10@purdue.edu

+Organic James Riedeman jriedema@purdue.edu

+Physical Deepali Mehta mehta4@purdue.edu

-First-year (until October) William McGee mcgeew@purdue.edu
+First-year (until October) Anna Brezden abrezden@purdue.edu

-10.3 Graduate Studies Committee-Appeal Procedure

-- 10.3a The Graduate Studies Committee regularly reviews the standings of all students and makes recommendations concerning their status. - 10.3b The appeal should include a concise statement of the request or problem, and the exact action that the student is asking the committee to take.
+- 10.3 Graduate Studies Committee-Appeal Procedure - 10.3a The Graduate Studies Committee regularly reviews the standings of all students and makes recommendations concerning their status. - 10.3b The appeal should include a concise statement of the request or problem, and the exact action that the student is asking the committee to take.
 Any pertinent supporting information should be included in, or appended to, the request. - 10.3c The student is urged to notify his/her major professor or academic councilor of the intended action.
 Support of the student's request by this individual will certainly strengthen the appeal. - 10.4 Purdue Employees Federal Credit Union - 10.4a Membership in the Purdue Employees Federal Credit Union is open to employed graduate students, research assistants, and graduate teaching assistants.
 You can authorize payroll deductions from your check to facilitate systematic savings. - 10.4b Loan services, based on your income and credit rating, is also available.
 A line of credit can be established at a reasonable per annum rate.
 Short term loans for trips and payday advance loans are available at the same annual rate, which is figured at a one percent per month rate on the unpaid balance.
 No minimum charge or prepayment penalties are assessed. - 10.4c For more information call the Purdue Credit Union at 497-3328.
 You may visit their offices at 540 Northwestern Avenue or in the Purdue Memorial Union.
 Hours are Monday Friday, 9 a.m. to 5:30 p.m.; Saturday, 9a.m. to 12 (noon).